rscopes/rescope/readme.md

-# Caipi Rescope 2 beta
+# Caipi Rescope 2 rc

 ## ReScope What ?